DarylRodrigo/drlnd-Tennis/Report.md

 **About the Agent:**

 To solve this task, I've used Multi-Agent-DDGP.
+I noted a high variation in the outcomes at every training run.
+This led to a time-consuming Hyperparameter-tuning phase because to validate the changes I made one has to check the impact based on multiple runs.
+Although the presented outcome is near optimal, there are still many runs, that lead to poor or no learning.

 Usage of CPU: